Kaveesha427/IT2244/Day20/readme.md

 🔹 1.
 Writer Process (process1)
 ## Shared Memory Steps

-- Creates a shared memory segment using `shmget()`
-- Attaches to the memory using `shmat()`
+-Creates a shared memory segment using `shmget()` -Attaches to the memory using `shmat()`
-- Writes data to shared memory
+-Writes data to shared memory
-- Detaches using `shmdt()`
+-Detaches using `shmdt()`
-- Deletes the segment using `shmctl()`
+-Deletes the segment using `shmctl()`

 🔹 2.
 Reader Process (reader)
-- Accesses the same shared memory segment using the same key with shmget().
+-Accesses the same shared memory segment using the same key with shmget().
-- Attaches to the shared memory using shmat().
+-Attaches to the shared memory using shmat().
-- Reads and displays the data written by the writer process.
+-Reads and displays the data written by the writer process.
-- Detaches from the shared memory using shmdt().
+-Detaches from the shared memory using shmdt().
 -Finally, deletes the shared memory segment using shmctl() with IPC_RMID.

 📌 Key Concepts Demonstrated